SpencerTuft/global-silo/README.md

 # silo
-Creates single location for project-wide variables.
+Creates a single location for server-wide variables.